kotrynakotryna/freedom/README.md

 ![exampleImage](git.jpg)

 ## Files to download

-For the project to work you would need to download video and audio files from [here.](https://www.dropbox.com/sh/gcaf4ojrz7hwfjc/AACjClMdGUJJ_zSyAVS5k7YZa?dl=0)
+For the project to work you would need to download video and audio files from <a href="https://www.dropbox.com/sh/gcaf4ojrz7hwfjc/AACjClMdGUJJ_zSyAVS5k7YZa?dl=0">here.</a>

 The file contains the following:
 * Two video files that are a part of the installation